yamin-shihab/study-notes/grade_7/science.md

   * A frame structure is a skeleton of parts joined together that supports the weight of the entire structure.
 There are lots of joints, there is lots of empty space inside, it's easy to design and build, and uses less material and therefore has a lower cost. (ladders, show shoes, spider webs, wheelchairs, fences, walls of a house)
   * A shell structure is a solid outer layer with a hollow inner area.
 It uses a small amount of material, is strong since force is spread through the whole structure, small weaknesses can cause failure, and they're hard to build. (parachute, milk carton, tin can, balloon, balls, cardboard box)
   * A mix and match structure is a combination of two or more of the basic structural forms. (airplanes are shells built around a skeleton)
 * The function of a structure is the purpose or job it does.
-Many structures have multiple functions, and it is the first thing to consider when designing.
+Many structures have multiple functions, and it's the first thing to consider when designing.
   * Some structures have the same function, but different designs.
 This is common.
 * Aesthetics is the beauty of an object.
 This varies between different people.
 * The margin of safety is the limits in which a structure is expected to perform its function safely.
 Structures are designed to have extra strength to withstand much larger loads than it would normally carry, so that it's safer. (speed limits, load requirements (elevators))